fubar2/treeval_gal/gap_finder/README.md

 Should not be hard to implement.

-There is [a generic tool available](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/devteam/column_maker/Add_a_column1/2.0) - requires the workflow builder to set up the conversion function as a text string

-There is an [alternate specialised version](https://toolshed.g2.bx.psu.edu/view/fubar2/abslen_bed/551c076a635c) that does not require any configuration - just drop into the workflow.
+There is [a generic tool available](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/devteam/column_maker/Add_a_column1/2.0) - requires the workflow builder to set up the conversion function as a text string.
+Unfortunately, it insists on converting the input to tabular first which then requires a different syntax for column names because of a header now added.
+Expecting the generic tool to be correctly configured by inexperienced builders is perhaps expecting too much of them.
+Fortunately, there is an [alternate specialised version](https://toolshed.g2.bx.psu.edu/view/fubar2/abslen_bed/551c076a635c) that does not require any configuration - just drop into the workflow and it runs.

-There is a trade off between the cost of maintaining a single generic tool because it requires well informed configuration like the one above *by every workflow builder*.
-The specialised version requires zero configuration for use in a workflow but is one more tool.
-Fortunately it is so trivial that the need for maintenance is close to zero.
+There is a always going to be a trade off between
+* the cost of maintaining a single generic tool
+  * Requires well informed configuration like the one above *by every workflow builder*.
+* and the cost of maintaining multiple highly specialised tools
+  * require zero configuration for use in a workflow so no user error
+  * require one more tool.
+Fortunately it is so trivial that the need for maintenance is effectively zero.

 **Would our VGP colleagues prefer to configure generic tools or use a plethora of highly specialised tools?**